-RBA stays hand on rates for July
+RBA holds off on rate cuts for July

 At its board meeting today, the RBA left the official cash rate on hold at 1.75%.
 Uncertainty with the Federal Election, the fallout from Brexit and inflation below the RBA’s official 2-3% target band failed to force the Reserve’s hand.